gbuesing/node-lambda-template/README.md

 This will run the lambda on your local machine, filling the event object with values in event-samples/test.js.
 This allows you to test/debug the lambda code before deploying.

-Script gets lambda info from lambda-config.js, and invokes locally with event in event-samples/test.js.

 Running unit tests
 ---